 They are designed to be sliced through the wood as if you were slicing a loaf of bread.

 A slicing cut makes all the difference in the world when wood carving.
 Try it and see for yourself!
 The next time you’re carving first make a cut by pushing or pulling the blade straight through the wood.
-Then make a second cut but this time push or pull your blade through the wood as you make your cut.
+Then make a second cut but this time slice your blade through the wood as you make your cut.
 I guarantee you will notice a big difference.

 This is one reason why knives with up sweep blades work so well.

 The up sweep blade has a natural slicing motion as it is pulled through the wood.

 Note: These same principles hold true for gouges and V-tools as well as carving knives.

 I hope you all find these few pointers helpful.
 Meanwhile…

 Keep a sharp edge and keep on carvin’!